 Relief from chronic anxiety comes from restoring your body’s natural, healthy equilibrium.
 You can do that through change in a number of factors: lifestyle, diet, allergies, exercise levels, hormonal balance, general physical health, and your emotional history.

 At our practice, we treat anxiety with nutrition and nutritional supplements, some prescription medications, emotional work and bodywork.
 Let’s review these methods for anxiety relief in detail.

 - Good nutrition is the foundation of natural treatment for anxiety.
 If you are serotonin-deficient you will crave sugar and simple carbohydrates.
 But those foods cause your insulin levels to spike and crash, further destabilizing your mood and creating that “bottoming out” feeling.
 Eat real whole foods; organic when possible, that will help maintain stable blood sugar levels.
 Avoid all processed, artificial products, trans fats, artificial additives, simple sugars and carbohydrates (or “white” food).
 Add multiple servings of fiber-rich vegetables or fruit to every meal and drink plenty of filtered water.

-- Take our hormonal assessment (it’s free).
+- Take our Hormonal Health Assessment (it’s free).
 It will help you understand if your anxiety is actually a symptom of perimenopause or menopause.
 Using progesterone cream or bioidentical HRT may be a useful way to rebalance your hormones and soothe your anxiety.

 - Talk to your doctor about taking a neurotransmitter test and discuss the results.
 Ask to see the results for yourself.
 Examine your diet for potential food allergies or sensitivities.
 If you are experiencing anxiety-related gastrointestinal problems, you may want to follow an elimination diet.